couchbase/couchbase-python-client/docs/source/api/items.rst

     itmdict.add(it, format=couchbase.FMT_UTF8)

-To actually store the item, you pass the *collection* to the :meth:`~couchbase.Connection.set_multi` method, and it will function as normally::
+To actually store the item, you pass the *collection* to the :meth:`~couchbase.bucket.Bucket.upsert_multi` method, and it will function as normally::

     mres = cb.set_multi(itmdict)